yanheinaung23-eng/Project-Singapore-Port-Full-Maritime-Data-Ecosystem/README.md

 Interactive View - [Project Singapore Port Draw.io](https://drive.google.com/file/d/1INofQiGs57fEAkAdjQJF3ckqFlEtzDZ_/view?usp=sharing)

 ![alt image](https://github.com/yanheinaung23-eng/Project-Singapore-Port-Full-Maritime-Data-Ecosystem/blob/07666f0cbe0533047a385d52d9862682a16edaac/Documents/Project%20Final%20Layout.png)

+## About the Author
+Hi everyone!👋👋 My name is Yan, and I am a former seafarer with professional experience on merchant ships and superyachts.
+I am currently pursuing a career in data analytics, fueled by a deep passion for leveraging data to solve real-world problems.

+By combining my maritime domain knowledge with technical analytics, I aim to support maritimers and port authorities through data-driven systems.
+As a major step toward this goal, I have built a comprehensive data ecosystem for the Singapore Port, featuring an automated ETL pipeline, a vessel delay prediction model, and congestion and delay interactive dashboard and reports.
+Hope to enjoy my project and feel free to connect with me!🚢🌊

 ## About the Dataset
 Data Period - 1 October 2023 – 31 October 2023